 Forklifts are a necessary tool in most warehouses, shipping depots and manufacturing facilities.
 In fact, without forklifts, we wouldn't be able to move manufactured goods nearly as efficiently as we do today.

-It's difficult to look up in the sky during a clear day and not see at least one cloudy trail billowing from an airplane.
-Although they're officially called contrails, some people refer to them as "chemtrails" -- and have interesting explanations for their existence.
+It's hard to look up in the sky on a clear day and not see a "cloud" trailing from an airplane.
+They're called contrails, though some refer to them as "chemtrails" and have odd explanations for their existence.

 Private pilots have the luxury of being able to pick up and go, soaring over the gridlocked streets below.
 But earning this privilege is no simple matter -- it takes hours of work and thousands of dollars in lessons and practice.
 How is it done?